CommonGarden/Grow-IoT/README.md

 [![Join the chat at https://gitter.im/CommonGarden/Grow-IoT](https://badges.gitter.im/CommonGarden/Grow-IoT.svg)](https://gitter.im/CommonGarden/Grow-IoT?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Grow-IoT allows you to currently:
+Grow-IoT allows you to:
-* Create custom devices / things with webcomponents #usetheplatform
-* Securely connect sensors and actuators ([Grow.js](https://github.com/CommonGarden/Grow.js) is there to help)
+* Securely connect sensors and actuators
+* Create custom things with [webcomponents](http://webcomponents.org/)
 * Build a dashboard out of those components
 * Own your data ([host your own instance!](https://github.com/CommonGarden/Grow-IoT/wiki/Cloud-setup))

-We hope to be working on these things sooner rather than later:
-* Support for existing hardware
-* Create interelationships and workflows between things (node-red style)
-* Support for more protocols like CoAP and MQTT
-* RESTful API

 If you think the Internet of Things should be based on open standards and interoperable by design (kind of like the web)... well, you've come to the right place.